j6paro/Project_Financial/README.md

 # Project_Financial
 The topic of this projects is financial.
-It's about financial indicators scrapping, using cloud etc.
+It's about financial indicators scrapping.

 # 1. 개요